 The analysis of the scientific literature showed that companies should orient their activities towards customers and create profitable and long-term relationships with them.
 For this reason, the authors recommend that business managers implement and apply management accounting methods that will effectively support their decisions in creating and maintaining profitable customer relationships.
 There is still a lack of studies on applicable tools to support the maintenance of profitable customer relationships.
-The authors resolve to conduct research on the relevant criteria affecting customer relationships and propose a customer cost accounting model that supports customer relationships.
+The authors resolve to conduct research on the relevant criteria affecting customer relationships and propose a customer cost accounting model that supports customer relationship management by providing reliable information on the profitability of these relationships.